hakusoda/ribbon/apps/frontend/src/routes/privacy/+page.md

 ## 8. Policy Updates

 This Privacy Policy is subject to change at any time.
-Users will be notified of updates via the **HAKUMI Discord server** and the official Ribbon website.
 Continued use of Ribbon after updates constitutes acceptance of the revised policy.

-## 9. Contact Information
+## 9. Contact Us

-For any questions or concerns regarding Ribbon’s Privacy Policy, contact us through the **HAKUMI Discord server** or email **help@hakumi.cafe**.
+If you have any questions about this privacy policy, or how we process your data, please contact us via **hello@hakumi.cafe**.